ernest0507/LAMBA_Team-22/reports/week2/mvp-v0-report.md

 ## Purpose and description of the MVP v0 foundation

-LAMBA MVP v0 is a runnable Android application built with Kotlin in Android Studio.
+LAMBA MVP v0 is an Android application built with Kotlin in Android Studio.
 It is only frontend version without backend, database, or external AI services.

-The purpose of MVP v0 is to check the technical feasibility of the main mobile flows and demonstrate the highest-priority features (Must Have).
+The purpose of MVP v0 is to check the feasibility of the the highest-priority features (Must Have).
 The application includes digital car twin onboarding, a main dashboard, a mock AI assistant, and a timeline with expense information.
 These flows use placeholder data.

 ## Runnable artifact